VACCINES: AN INVENTION THAT CHANGED THE WORLD

 Then came the golden age.
 Between 1900 and 2000, scientists created vaccines for pretty much every childhood killer you can name: diphtheria, whooping cough, tetanus, polio, measles, mumps, and rubella.
 Each one was a medical miracle.
 Today, when American kids get their shots, they're protected against diseases that once killed or disabled millions.
 We're talking about saving 42,000 lives and preventing 20 million disease cases - in just one generation of vaccinated kids.

 But vaccines do more than save lives.
 They save money - billions in healthcare costs every year.
-They keep kids in school and parents at work instead of homesick.
+They keep kids in school and parents at work instead of being homesick.
 In developing countries, they've helped lift entire communities out of poverty.
 Think about it: healthy kids can learn, healthy adults can work, and suddenly, you've got the engine of economic growth.

 Unlike many drugs, vaccines are safe and effective, with a safety record that dates back over two hundred years.